 Phoenix Mountain History

-Phoenix Ski Hill is situated in BC’s southern interior, 8 km off Highway 3 between the cities of Greenwood and Grand Forks.
+Phoenix Ski Area is situated in BC’s southern interior, 8 km off Highway 3 between the cities of Greenwood and Grand Forks.
 It was conceived and built in the late sixties by a dedicated group of local ski enthusiasts from Grand Forks, Greenwood and Midway, with the invaluable support of the Granby Mining Company, one of the major local industries at that time.